Bragg's Additivity Rule and Core and Bond model studied by real-time TDDFT electronic stopping simulations: the case of water vapor: Introduction

 In the past decade, real-time Time-Dependent Density Functional Theory (rt-TDDFT) started to be applied to electronic stopping power calculations for high-energy ions travelling across a target material, following specific trajectories in nanometer scale samples \citep{ChristopherRace2011,Correa2018,Correa2012,Schleife2015,Yost2017,Ullah2018,Maliyov2018,LI201841,PhysRevA.100.052707}.
 In this work, we present a rt-TDDFT study of: $(a)$ the $S_e(E_k)$ curves for protons at energies around the Bragg peak {in the paradigmatic case of water vapor}, and H$_2$ and O$_2$ in gas phase, $(b)$ the applicability of BAR to the {rt-TDDFT obtained stopping values for the case} $\mathrm{2\,H_2+O_2{\rightarrow}2H_2O}$, and $(c)$ the derived CAB values, comparing them to those reported in SRIM.

-{For the stopping calculations we successfully applied our previously developed strategy for pre-sampling the projectile's trajectories \citep{Gu2020}, initially tested for liquid water, to the gas phase.
-Such strategy allows us to select a few short ion trajectories for which the averaged value of $S_e$ calculated by rt-TDDFT reproduces to an excellent extent the variety of different geometrical conditions of the encounters between projectile and target atoms realised in experiments \citep{Gu2020}, thus providing information beyond the "connectivity and conformation" perspective of the CAB approximation.
-We chose to focus this study on water vapor, as the available experimental data has been, for a long time, the basis for studying energy deposition in liquid water by some first-generation track structure codes \citep{kyri}, and it is still the case for state-of-the-art codes such as the recent TILDA-V \citep{Alcocer-Avila2019}, KURBUC \citep{Nikjoo_2016} and the proton-induced low energy excitations/ionization in Geant4-DNA \citep{villa,miller,rudd}.}
+For the stopping calculations we successfully applied our previously developed strategy for pre-sampling the projectile's trajectories \citep{Gu2020}, initially tested for liquid water, to the gas phase.
+Such strategy allows us to select a few short ion trajectories for which the averaged value of $S_e$ calculated by rt-TDDFT reproduces to an excellent extent the variety of different geometrical conditions of the encounters between projectile and target atoms realised in experiments \citep{Gu2020}, thus providing information beyond the "connectivity and conformation" perspective of the CAB approximation. { We chose to focus this study on water vapor for two reasons.
+Firstly, the available experimental data on water vapor has been, for a long time, the basis for studying energy deposition in liquid water by some first-generation track structure codes \citep{kyri}, and and they still constitute the cross section databases for several well established codes \citep{nikjoo_2006,kyriakou_2022}.
+Even the codes which have models for liquid water implemented, actually use a mixture of semi-empirical models for liquid and for water vapor.
+For example, the proton-induced low energy excitations/ionization in Geant4-DNA are based on semi-empirical models parametrized on water vapor data \citep{Miller_1973,Rudd_1985,Rudd_1992,villa}.
+Dimilarly, processes of electron capture and electron loss by impacting protons and other ions are currently described by analytical parameterizations based on experimental data in the vapor phase \citep{incerti_2018}.
+Simulations of cross sections in water vapor are also currently performed in (or are the basis of) the recent TILDA-V code \citep{Alcocer-Avila2019}.
+As currently there are no direct experimental data for excitation and ionization cross-sections for liquid water \citep{kyriakou_2022}, comparisons with existing experimental data in water vapor provide routinely qualitative appreciations of the plausibility of the simulation models.
+Secondly, the main goal of this study is to understand the validity of additivity rules for computing stopping in water from that in oxygen and hydrogen.
+By focusing on water vapor we exclude well-documented phase effects present in liquid water due to hydrogen-bonding between water molecules \citep{Bauer_1994}, which complicate the analysis.}